Amaankaa/ChatterStack/API_documentation.md

 ---

-This document reflects the current server implementation.
+This document reflects the current server implementation and CloudFront behavior.
 Adjust base URLs and authentication flows to match your deployment environment.